omeka/classic-enduser/docs/GettingStarted/UsingOmeka.md

 **Skim the navigation**

-- pay attention to url (exhibit, collection, item, item type, tag)
+- pay attention to urls (exhibit, collection, item, item type, tag)
 - identify plugins by menu navigation label

 ## How are others using Omeka?